networknt/light-doc/content/en/tutorial/rest/openapi/database/oracle.md

 The first step is to start the Oracle database in Docker.
 The command has shown above.

-Next, we need to add manually install Oracle JDBC driver jar into your local maven repository.
+Next, we need to manually install Oracle JDBC driver jar into your local maven repository.
 You can search on the Internet on the instructions.
 If you are not interested in Oracle, please skip this step.
 The only reason I have Oracle in this tutorial is that one of our customers only have Oracle database as the approved solution.
 Downloading Oracle XE Docker image will take a long time, and that image is not stable and can be broken at any time.

 To switch to the Oracle database, you need to replace service.yml from dbscript/oracle/config folder.
 First, let's create a new folder from updates and copy the service.yml